 Lomography is definitely an important part of my life, it is also the website that I enjoy everyday!
 It has changed my lifestyle, and I get to fall in love with photography more and more.
 I have met a lot of friends here and this website also helps me enhance my skills.
 And many of the films and cameras I own were bought from this website.

-If ever this experience did not occur in your life, what kind of person are you right now?
-Are you not the same person without this experience?
+If ever this experience did not occur in your life, what kind of person would you be right now?
+Would you be not the same person without this experience?

 I think I’m happy to be one of the members of this Lomographic Community.
 I can’t imagine life without these experiences.
 I could just be the one who uses a digital camera and will never understand the difference of using a film camera.
 That would be awful!